portfolio-performance/portfolio-help/docs/en/concepts/account.md

 ---
 title: Types of accounts!
 ---
 An account is a collection of [transactions](transaction.md).
 These could be buy and sell transactions of securities (shares, …) in case of a Securities account or the withdrawal and deposit of money for a Deposit account.
 Each account has a default currency attached.
-As part of the installation procedure, you should already have created at least one Securities account and one Deposit account.
+As part of the installation process, you should have already created at least one Securities account and one Deposit account.

-PP has two main type accounts: Securities and Deposit accounts.
-They are rather well described in the [Guide on getting started]([https://forum.portfolio-performance.info/t/guide-on-getting-started/5390]) of Thomas (Contributor); you have to scroll quite a bit down.
+PP has two main types of accounts: Securities and Deposit accounts.
+They are described quite well in the [Guide on getting started]([https://forum.portfolio-performance.info/t/guide-on-getting-started/5390]) of Thomas (Contributor); you will have to scroll quite far down.

 Other related terms are “Investment Plans”, “All Transactions”, “Reference account” and “Offset account”.
 Sometimes a Deposit Account is called a Cash Account.